 All carrots are cool weather veggies that should be planted in the spring.
 Nantes carrots are harvested from late summer through fall.

 Sow seeds for carrots with other frost tolerant crops as soon as the soil has warmed in the spring and all danger of frost has passed.
-Prepare a bed that has been plowed down to a depth of 8-9 inches (20-23 cm.).
-Break up clumps and rake out large rock and debris.
+Prepare a bed that has been plowed down to a depth of 8 to 9 inches (20-23 cm.).
+Break up clumps and rake out large rocks and debris.
 If you have a very clay laden soil, consider growing the carrots in a raised bed.

 Nantes Carrot Care

 When growing Nantes carrots, or really any type of carrot, keep an eye on the irrigation.
 Carrots germinate best in warm, moist soil.
 Cover the soil with clear polyethylene while the seeds germinate.
 Remove the film when seedlings appear.
 Keep the bed damp as the carrots grow.
 Carrots need moisture to prevent splitting.

 Keep weeds cultivated from around the seedlings.
 Be careful and use a shallow cultivator or hoe so as to not injure the roots.

 Harvest of Nantes carrots will be about 62 days from direct sowing when they are around 2 inches (5 cm.) across, although the smaller the sweeter.
 Your family will love these sweet carrots, packed even higher than store bought carrots with vitamins A and B and rich in calcium and phosphorus.